sum1070/portfolio-website/README.md

 - Using global css variables in non-Tailwind css by passing `var(--color-name)`.

 Besides centralising colors, the only main issue that give me a headache was the coloring in local svg.
-See [svg issues](#svg-issues) section.
+See [svg issues](#svg-issues).

 ### SVG issues